wp-plugins/panoramio-images/README.txt

 	* It defines the length in km of the sides of the box created in pam_showfromcenter

-I recommend using http://mapki.com/getLonLat.php for coordinates.

 == EXAMPLES ==

 1: Show the five first thumbnails from coordinates given in a posts custom field called "panoramio".

         * pam_show(0,5, get_post_meta($post->ID, "panoramio", true), "thumbnail");

 2: Retrieving a specific variable from the five first thumbnails and placing it into an array.

         * pam_get(0, 5, 17.872631549835205:59.317929544812046:17.889862060546875:59.322965844339194, "thumbnail", "owner_name")

 3: Show six thumbnails in an area of 500x500m around a coordinate

 	* pam_showfromcenter(0, 6, "17.881622314453125:59.320666756687736", 0.5, "square");

 4: Show six thumbnails.
 If two points are given then it retrieves the images from that rectangle.
 If only a single point is given then it creates a 500x500m rectangle and checks for images.

 	* pam_display(0, 6, get_post_meta($post->ID, "panoramio", true), "square", 0.5);

+== MISC ==

+All coordinates should be given in the decimal form of latitude/longitude.
+I recommend using http://mapki.com/getLonLat.php.